-An additional category of mineral rights ownership is Canadian federal government ownership of mineral lands on Indian reserves (as designated under the Indian Act), which is managed and regulated by a separate government body according to distinct legislation.
-We do not have operations on Indian reserve lands.
+An additional category of mineral rights ownership is Canadian federal government ownership of mineral rights on Indian reserves (as designated under the Indian Act), which is managed and regulated by a separate government body according to distinct legislation.
+We do not have operations on Indian reserves.